frekele/aws-ecr-kubectl/README.md

 You need to change the values of the environment variables in **ecr-cron.yml**.
 - AWS_ACCOUNT: YOUR-AWS-ACCOUNT
 - AWS_REGION: YOUR-AWS-REGION
-- NAMESPACES YOUR-K8S-NAMESPACES (eg: default infrastructure)
+- NAMESPACES YOUR-K8S-NAMESPACES (eg: infrastructure default test dev)

 Set up: